This post was last updated on March 4th, 2025 at 02:07 pm

 Below, we’ll dive into seven books that make great Welsh gifts.
 Wales became a country with King Henry VIII’s Act of Union in 1536.
 However, its history in no way starts so recently.
 Before that, what we now know as Cymru consisted of independent kingdoms.
 The Kingdom of Gwynedd in North Wales is one example.

-These ancient kingdoms were ruled by independent princes.
+Independent princes ruled these ancient kingdoms.
 They shared a common tongue and subscribed to the same laws but weren’t united as a nation.
 Conflicts abounded until the 13th century when the princes of Gwynedd brought unity to Wales.
 Many of the books below explore this pivotal period in Welsh history.

 This post is about great Welsh gifts for bookworms.